Table of Contents[Hide][Show]

 Molokai’s Lodging Options

 No fancy resorts here.
-Instead, expect a low-key assortment of hotels, vacation rentals and cottages in the central town of Kaunakakai and the village of Mauna Loa in the West End.
+Instead, expect a charming assortment of hotels, vacation rentals and cottages in the central town of Kaunakakai and the village of Mauna Loa in the West End.